vacuumlabs/react-custom-validation/README.md

 with full control over handling the calculated validation data.

 The implementation of this handler is optional and if not provided, it defaults to empty function.
-If the validation data is needed only from within the React form component, one can use the provided (`$validation` prop)[#validation] to access the validation data.
-However, if the data is needed elsewhere in the application, the `onValidation` handler needs to be implemented.
+If the validation data is needed only from within the validated React component, one can use the provided prop `$validation` to access this data.
+However, if the data is needed elsewhere in the application (e.g. by some other React components), the `onValidation` handler needs to be implemented.

 The `onValidation` handler takes in two arguments:
-- `name`: name of the corresponding validation as defined in `validations` object
+- `validationName`: name of the corresponding validation as defined in `validations` part of config
 - `data`: newly calculated validation data; javascript object with the following structure

 ```